antfarmar/Unity-Reference/README.md

   }
 }
 ```
-* Common pattern handled by Coroutines:
+* **A common pattern effectively handled by coroutines:
-  * Operations that take more than 1 frame
+  * Operations that take more than 1 frame...
-  * Don't want to block execution
+  * Where we don't want to block execution...
-  * And want to know when finished running
+  * And want to know when finished running.
-  * Examples:
+  * **Examples:
     * Cutscenes, Animation
     * AI Sequences/State Machines
     * Expensive Operations